Seven Lakes Cross Country

 Proper nutrition is essential to athletic performance as well as good overall health.

-· “Junk food” should be eaten in moderation and must never replace the essentials of a healthy, balanced diet.
+● “Junk food” should be eaten in moderation (20% or less of food intake) and must never replace the essentials of a healthy, balanced diet (80% or more).

-· All athletes need to consume enough calories to maintain their weight.
+● All athletes need to consume enough calories to maintain their weight.
 No one should be on a “diet” or diet pills of any kind.
 There are some athletes; especially those who are experiencing exercise and good nutritional habits for the first time that will experience weight loss.
-If you suspect your athlete is not eating properly please bring this to your respective coach's attention.
+If you suspect your athlete is not eating properly please bring this to the coaches’ attention.

 EQUIPMENT